Flying Freehold Mortgages Explained

 How a broker can help you get approved for a flying freehold mortgage

-We work with expert brokers who arrange flying freehold mortgages on a daily basis.
-They have deep knowledge of the market, understand each UK lenders’ attitude towards flying freehold properties, and can often access exclusive deals not available to direct applicants.
+We work with expert brokers who arrange flying freehold mortgages daily.
+They have deep market knowledge, understand each UK lender’s attitude towards flying freehold properties, and can often access exclusive deals not available to direct applicants.

-This means they will assess your circumstances and quickly identify the right lender for you.
+This means they will assess your circumstances and quickly identify your right lender.
 So, with an expert broker onside, there’s no need to worry about the added complexities of this type of borrowing.

 Which lenders offer mortgages for this type of property?

-In all, there are more than sixty mortgage providers that offer lending for flying freehold properties in the UK.
+There are more than sixty mortgage providers in the UK that offer lending for flying freehold properties.

 Mainstream lenders that offer this type of borrowing include: